 Our new book, Mood: A Mind Guide to Parkinson’s Disease includes information, tips and stories that provide answers and remind you that you are not alone on this Parkinson’s journey.
 This guide includes these tips for people with Parkinson’s and tips for caregivers.

-- Treat your depression.
+- Treat your A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities..
 Research from the Parkinson’s Outcomes Project — the largest clinical study of PD in the world — found that, taken together, depression and anxiety have the greatest impact on the health of people with PD, even more than the movement challenges.

 - Fight fatigue, which can be a symptom of anxiety, depression and Parkinson’s.
 Avoid over-scheduling; regularly exercise — both physical and mental; plan ahead; know your limits.